HasanMajdi/Unit2-HasanMajdi/README.md

 |6.
 The system is simple to use and considering Usability.| MET |
 |7.
 The communication is simple and it doesn't require any additional knowledge.| MET |

+### Improvement

+The program works wel but ofcourse we always have to update and add new features and get feedback from the users to improve our work, therefore, from a simple experiance we have noticed to improve these points:

+1. The arduino has so many wires, which makes it hard to work with, also makes it harder to press the buttons.
+2. Adding a memory tool, so you can store information and messeges.
+3. After while, maybe colecting the most common letters and put them first so it is faster for user to send messeges.
+4. Using lights is a bit hard to read, so i would say using another method would be easier.

 References
 ----------